 The Company has operations in various countries and currencies throughout the world and its operating results and financial position are subject to exposure from fluctuations in foreign currency exchange rates.
-The Company has historically used derivative financial instruments, on a limited basis, principally foreign currency exchange rate contracts, to minimize the transaction exposure that results from such fluctuations.
-As of July 31, 2014, the Company did not have any derivative financial instruments.
+The Company has historically used derivative financial instruments, principally foreign currency exchange rate contracts, to minimize the transaction exposure that results from such fluctuations.
+As of July 31, 2015, the Company did not have any material derivative financial instruments.

-Revenue from our foreign operating segments accounted for 53% of total revenue during the fiscal year ended July 31, 2014.
+In fiscal year 2015, approximately 64.1% of the Company's consolidated net revenue was generated internationally.
 A portion of our international sales made by our foreign business units in their respective countries is denominated in the local currency of each country.
 These business units also incur a majority of their expenses in the local currency.